Quantum tomography explains quantum mechanics: Conclusion

 Quantum expectations figuring in the derivations of these results have the meaning of objective quantum values, independent of a probability interpretation The latter is needed only when averaging actual repeated measurements of individually unpredictable events.
 Thus the situation is completely analogous to that of classical mechanics, and a notion of intrinsic quantum probability is superfluous.

-A link to experimental practice was established through careful definitions in terms of quantum tomography, replacing the traditional a priori link via idealized projective measurements.
+The link to experimental practice was established through careful definitions in terms of quantum tomography, replacing the traditional a priori link via idealized projective measurements.
 As a result, there is no obstruction to treating large systems including observers, and even the whole universe, as quantum systems.
 A special role for a notion of particles, a sharp classical/quantum interface, an experimenter/observer, or their knowledge, was nowhere needed.
 In particular, the only reasons are gone why, in spite of their strange features, interpretations such as Bohmian mechanics or Many-Worlds have become respectable among some physicists.

-The new picture is simpler and more general than the traditional foundations, and closer to actual practice.
-This makes it suitable for introductory courses on quantum mechanics.
+The new approach described in this paper is closer to actual practice than the traditional foundations.
+Moreover it is more general, and therefore more powerful.
+Finally, it is simpler and less technical than the traditional approach, and the standard tools of quantum mechanics are not difficult to derive.
+This makes the new approach suitable for introductory courses on quantum mechanics.
 Thus there is no longer an incentive for teaching quantum mechanics starting with a special, highly idealized case in place of the real thing.